robbpaulsen/gHGit-tools/README.md

 `one-git` combines all the simplified functions into an interactive menu to choose what the user wants to do.
 Before execuritn arbitrary code/scripts on your machine please read the source code, maybe it will go and do something you might not like.
-The other little detail is that I english is not my native language and most likely I name things that will not make sense to you, so again please read the source bash scripts.
+The other little detail is that english is not my native language and most likely I name things that will not make sense to you, so again please read the source bash scripts.

 ___